ali-mandela/fletnix-backend/README.md

 4. **use the command  to start the server locally:**: npm run server

+4. **TO test the api endpoints the server locally:**: chnage the url in the api.test.js file if the port is not 8000 then start the server locally type the command to ``` npm run test``
+Thank you.

 ## Endpoints details

 1. **POST /api/auth/signup  --> to register a user with name, email, password, age**